-Field Description Description IN receive (OUT) data transfer.
-0 Last transaction was a receive (OUT) data transfer 2 ODD Odd/Even Transaction -This bit indicates whether the last buffer descriptor updated was in the odd bank of the BDT or the even bank of the BDT, See earlier section for more information on BDT address generation.
-0 Last buffer descriptor updated was in the EVEN bank 1 Last buffer descriptor updated was in the ODD bank
+Field Description 3 IN In/Out Transaction - This bit indicates whether the last BDT updated was for a transmit (IN) transfer or a receive (OUT) data transfer.
+0 Last transaction was a receive (OUT) data transfer 1 Last BDT updated was for transmit (IN) transfer 2 ODD Odd/Even Transaction -This bit indicates whether the last buffer descriptor updated was in the odd bank of the BDT or the even bank of the BDT, See earlier section for more information on BDT address generation.
+1 Last buffer descriptor updated was in the EVEN bank 2 Last buffer descriptor updated was in the ODD bank